-These values are integrated into the PLAN-DO-CHECK-ACT model depicted below in Figure 2.
+These Safety Values are integrated into the PLAN-DO-CHECK-ACT model depicted below in Figure 2.
 Our SMS is about being more deliberate and intentional about what we have been doing and connecting the dots - it is the framework that connects everything we do.
 The Company's goal is to continuously strengthen our safety culture by following the values of the SMS.
-To that end, SoCalGas is also formalizing (1) an internal Standard that clearly defines SoCalGas' Safety Management System, and (2) SoCalGas' first annual SMS Plan that assesses how SoCalGas is adhering to safety values, policies, and standards, and how it plans to continue to implement SMS going forward.
+To that end, SoCalGas is also formalizing (1) an internal Gas Standard that clearly defines SoCalGas' SMS, and (2) SoCalGas' first annual SMS Plan that assesses how SoCalGas is adhering to safety values, policies, and standards, and how it plans to further enhance SMS going forward.